mendrik/feather/feather-docs/content/overview/index.md

 which can be accessed in your class via `this.element`.
 Furthermore it should have a method with an arbitrary
 name: `@Template() myMarkup(templateName?: string): string`.
 This has to be called manually for the widget to render into its root element.
 This is usually done in the overridden method `init(el: HTMLElement)`.
-The rendered template is appended to the root element, if you need to clear out the previous children, call with a second parameter set to true `this.render('templateName', true)`.
+The rendered template is appended to the root element, however you can change the placement with a second argument to the render call with a value from `feather.core.RenderPlacement` enum.

 However, feather does not make assumption when to render the widget; it might be required to fetch data from the server or wait for other events to complete.
 To keep things simple the content of a widget's